-Donald Trump hit by fraud lawsuit over family business
+Donald Trump sued for fraud over family business

 - Published